On logarithmic double phase problems: Musielak-Orlicz spaces and preliminaries

 \begin{proposition} Let $\ph, \psi \colon A \times [0,+\infty) \to [0,+\infty]$ be generalized weak $\Phi$-functions and let $\mu$ be atomless.
 Then $L^\ph (A) \hookrightarrow L^\psi (A)$ if and only if there exits $K>0$ and $h \in L^1 (A)$ with $\norm{h}_1 \leq 1$ such that for all $t \geq 0$ and for a.a.\,$x \in \Omega$

 \end{proposition}

-In Musielak-Orlicz spaces we even have a H\"older inequality based on the chosen function, see the following result which can be found as Lemma 3.2.11 of the book by Harjulehto-H\"ast\"o \cite{Harjulehto-Hasto-2019}.
+In Musielak-Orlicz spaces we even have a H\"older inequality based on the chosen function, see the following result which can be found as Lemma 3.2.11 of the book by Harjulehto--H\"ast\"o \cite{Harjulehto-Hasto-2019}.

 \begin{proposition} Let $\ph \colon A \times [0,+\infty) \to [0,+\infty]$ be a generalized weak $\Phi$-function, then

 Moreover, the constant $2$ is sharp. \end{proposition}